 The husband of Ana Walshe, first reported missing on Jan.
 4, has been charged with her murder and ordered to be held without bail.

 Among the latest revelations made in court, the prosecution detailed how Walshe allegedly used his son’s iPad to Google search a number of questions the morning of Jan.
-1 – during roughly the same time Brian claimed his wife was departing for said work emergency.
+1 – during roughly the same time Brian claimed his wife was departing for a work emergency.

 The numerous search queries included “how long before a body starts to smell?” at 4:55 a.m., “how to stop a body from decomposing” at 4:58 a.m., and “how to embalm a body” at 5:20 a.m.